hexpm/hex/README.md

 Integration testing against the API server requires a postgresql user with username `postgres` and password `postgres`.

-Run integration tests with `$ mix test --include integration`.
+Run integration tests with `mix test --include integration`.

 Also see the API server repository: [hex_web](https://github.com/ericmj/hex_web).